InterstellarScience/Personal-Quantum-Lab/README.md

 - Python
 - Qiskit
+- Quantum Inspire
-- Quantum Inspire & IBM Quantum Platform
+- IBM Quantum Platform
 - NumPy
 - SciPy
 - Matplotlib

 ## Repository Structure

-Each project is contained in its own folder and includes:
+Each project is contained in its own folder and may include:

 - Source code
 - Documentation